Voidwaker/portfolio/README.md

 # Contribution
-- *since this is my prrtifolio, i do not want any contribution.
+- *since this is my portifolio, i do not want any contribution.